OPT034: Ocular Therapeutics

 - Infective conjunctivitis

 - Tear film and dry eye disorders

 How the module will be assessed

-Formative activities are presented online.
-Students also have the opportunity to submit a formative case report to obtain detailed feedback in advance of the summative case report.
+You will be recommended to undertake formative activities presented online, and submit a formative case report to obtain feedback in advance of the summative case report.

 - Online test (65%): There will be a two hour written exam at the end of the semester.